-- 24To Do: from the proposal template

-- 25To Do: from the proposal template
+- 24To Do: from the proposal template - 25To Do: from the proposal template

-- 26To Do: from the proposal template

 Ethical Issues Describe any ethical issues that may arise in the project.
 In particular, you should explain the benefit and burden of the experiments and the effects it may have on the research subject.
 Identify the countries where research will be undertaken and which ethical committees and regulatory organisations will need to be approached during the life of the project.